-A harsh winter had passed, the last snow had melted, days grew longer and longer, and there were many fine days with sunshine, and a few with light rain.
+A harsh winter had passed, the last snow had melted, days grew longer and lighter, and there were many fine days with fine sunshine, and a few with light rain.
+The smell was incredible.

 But like that peeking spring bell, or other early flowers, now struggling to get out from the mud – so had become her zerk.
 A growth, similar to the manner of plants and mushrooms.
 She sits, early morning, awake in her room, and studies it.
 Looks at it close and try to make sense – am I wearing a plant?
 What makes mine grow in this particular manner?

 Some of the other gladiators had developed curious kinds of elbow-, knee- and shoulder pads – they look exactly like large tree fungi!
 Yes, you could even see the frills at the underside, where the cap is loose from the skin, giving the gladiator the freedom to move – and offering a bit of buffer when something hits or hits against something.

 These kinds of mushroom pads were hard as hell – gladiators who prefer to brawl in close situations made good use of it – knee kicks, punches, elbow slams!
 And all this made sense – these mushroom-shaped modules grew as if a reaction to the preferred activities of the zerker.